Rafi-Srayoui/Federated-Reinforcement-learning-IDS-With-Flower.AI/README.md

 ## ⚙️ How It Works

 1. **Clients**:
-   - Train local DQN agents with episodic updates.
+   - Train local DDQN agents with episodic updates.
    - Share updated Q-network weights with the server.
    - Evaluate locally on held-out validation data.